 To describe everything about building a Dashboard is beyond the scope of this article.
 But I will give you an overview so that you could find it easy to get started with the Dashboard building in EA.
 Until I write a new Article on Dashboard do some practice with the basics which I am going to tell you in this section.

-- 5. Click on save button, give a Title to your dashboard and select Demo App from App dropdown menu.
+- Click on the save button, give a Title to your dashboard and select Demo App from App dropdown menu.

 Congratulations on your first Einstein Analytics Dashboard.
 You can learn a lot by doing it yourself.